 - Looking to earn a return that reduces borrowing costs or decreases FX exposure.

 Our Treasury and Investment division offers a range of structured investment products for clients seeking to invest their money and/or looking for an enhanced yield without risking their capital.

 What Are Structured Products?

-Structured products are pre-packaged instruments that are linked to securities, commodities, options, indices, fixed-income and swaps which can help you achieve high returns and effective portfolio diversification.
+Structured products are pre-packaged instruments that are linked to securities, commodities, options, indices, fixed-income and swaps which can help you achieve enhanced returns and effective portfolio diversification.
 They can be tailored to suit different risk appetites and different market conditions.

 Through these flexible products, our clients can have an exposure to the different traditional and non-traditional asset classes with capital protection at maturity, which reduces the degree of market risk involved, and which can be tailored in different ways to suit the client’s needs and risk appetite.

 In terms of return, structured products generally fall under two categories:

 - Coupon-based structures: where coupon is defined and based on a pre-defined condition

 - Participation structures: where coupon is linked to the performance of the underlying asset.